-Set SYSTEM button to OFF, then simultaneously press and to enter configuration menu.
-The display will show the first item in the configuration menu.
+Set SYSTEM button to OFF, then simultaneously press show the first item in the configuration menu.

 The configuration menu table summarizes the configuration options.
 An explanation of each option follows.

 Press SYSTEM to change to the next menu item.
 To exit the menu and return to the program operation, press RUN.
 If no keys are pressed within fifteen minutes, the thermostat will revert to normal operation.